uos/minot/docs/docs/pubsub.md

 When used in static and simple environments (no lifecycle node, assuming stable network and more), it is stable enough for replacing the ROS2 Publish/Subscribe API.
 But it is absolutely not on par with ROS features.

-After adding the library to your [Cargo.toml](./installation.md#ratpub-native-publishsubscribe), you can create a Publisher and a Subscriber.
+After adding the library to your [Cargo.toml](./installation.md#ratpub-native-publishsubscribe), you can create a publisher and a subscriber.
 Like in ROS1, the communication needs a *Master*.
 In this case it is our Coordinator, which we can run [standalone](./installation.md#standalone-coordinator) without any arguments.

 ~~~sh title="Start the Coordinator in your Shell"
 minot-coord